 TGaz Editor: Change the following paragraphs on page 168 at line 21 as follows

+After transmission of the Secure Sounding Ranging Trigger frame to the ISTA, the RSTA’s MAC sublayer shall issue a PHY-RXLTFSEQUENCE.request primitive with a LTFVECTOR containing the following parameters:

+the SECURE_LTF_FLAG parameter set to 1,

+the LTF_N_STS and LTF_REP parameters set to the same values, respectively, as indicated by the SS Allocation and I2R Rep subfields of the User Info field,

-After transmission of the Secure Sounding Ranging Trigger frame to the ISTA, the RSTA’s MAC sublayer shall issue a PHY-RXLTFSEQUENCE.request primitive with a LTFVECTOR parameters LTF_KEY and LTF_IV that are set to ista-itf-key and itf-iv for generating secure HE-LTF based on the value of (#1830, #1832, #3124, #3754) the Secure LTF Counter subfield (#2289) in the Secure LTF Parameters element in the last transmitted protected IFTM frame or last transmitted protected LMR frame to the ISTA; see 11.21.6.4.5.4 (Secure LTF octet stream generation).
+the LTF_KEY and LTF_IV parameters that are set to ista-ltf-key and ltf-iv for generating the secure HE-LTF based on the value of (#1830, #1832, #3124, #3754) the Secure LTF Counter subfield (#2289) in the Secure LTF Parameters element in the last transmitted protected IFTM frame or last transmitted protected LMR frame to the ISTA; see 11.21.6.4.5.4 (Secure LTF octet stream generation),

+the TX_WINDOW_FLAG set to 1 if the RSTA and ISTA have negotiated to use the optional frequency domain Tx window for I2R NDP; it is set to 0 otherwise,

+the LTF_OFFSET set to 0.

 TGaz Editor: Change the following paragraphs on page 169 at line 33 as follows

-When an ISTA receives a Secure Sounding Ranging Trigger frame from an RSTA in which the value of the SAC subfield in the Trigger Dependent User Info field is equal to the value of the Validation SAC subfield in the Secure LTF Parameters element in the last protected IFTM frame, or last protected LMR frame, received from the RSTA, the ISTA shall:

-Send an HE TB Ranging NDP with the TXVECTOR parameters LTF_KEY and LTF_IV that are set to ista-ltf-key and ltf-iv for generating the secure HE-LTF based on (#1830, #1832) the value of the Secure LTF Counter subfield (#2289) and the corresponding Validation SAC (#3123) subfield, in the Secure LTF Parameters element in the last protected IFTM frame, or last protected LMR frame, received from the RSTA; see 11.21.6.4.5.4 (Secure LTF octet stream generation);
+When an ISTA receives a Secure Sounding Ranging Trigger frame from an RSTA in which the value of the SAC subfield in the Trigger Dependent User Info field is equal to the value of the Validation SAC subfield in the Secure LTF Parameters element in the last protected IFTM frame, or last protected LMR frame, received from the RSTA, the ISTA shall send an HE TB Ranging NDP with the TXVECTOR parameters LTF_KEY and LTF_IV that are set to ista-ltf-key and ltf-iv for generating the secure HE-LTF based on (#1830, #1832) the value of the Secure LTF Counter subfield (#2289) and the corresponding Validation SAC (#3123) subfield, in the Secure LTF Parameters element in the last protected IFTM frame, or last protected LMR frame, received from the RSTA; see 11.21.6.4.5.4 (Secure LTF octet stream generation).

-Issue a PHY-RXLTFSEQUENCE.request primitive with a LTFVECTOR parameters LTF_KEY and LTF_IV that are set to the rsta-ltf-key and ltf-iv for generating the secure HE-LTF based on (#1830, #1832) the value of the Secure LTF Counter subfield (#2289) in the Secure LTF Parameters element in the last protected IFTM frame, or last protected LMR frame received from the RSTA; see 11.21.6.4.5.4 (Secure LTF octet stream generation).

-When an ISTA receives a Secure Sounding Ranging Trigger frame from an RSTA in which the value of the SAC subfield in the Trigger Dependent User Info field is not equal to the value of the Validation SAC subfield in the Secure LTF Parameters element in the last protected IFTM frame or last protected LMR frame received from the RSTA, the ISTA shall:

-Send an HE TB Ranging NDP with the TXVECTOR parameters LTF_KEY and LTF_IV that are set to (#2289) the ista-ltf-key and ltf-iv for generating any secure HE-LTF (#3124, #1828, #1831);
+When an ISTA receives a Secure Sounding Ranging Trigger frame from an RSTA in which the value of the SAC subfield in the Trigger Dependent User Info field is not equal to the value of the Validation SAC subfield in the Secure LTF Parameters element in the last protected IFTM frame or last protected LMR frame received from the RSTA, the ISTA shall send an HE TB Ranging NDP with the TXVECTOR parameters LTF_KEY and LTF_IV that are set to (#2289) the ista-ltf-key and ltf-iv for generating any secure HE-LTF (#3124, #1828, #1831).

-Issue a PHY-RXLTFSEQUENCE.request primitive with a LTFVECTOR parameters LTF_KEY and LTF_IV that are set to (#2289) the rsta-ltf-key and ltf-iv for receiving any secure HE-LTF. (#3124, #1828, #1831)